Frequently Asked Questions

 We can’t save every sick child in underdeveloped lands.
 But we can reach some of them, and give them the chance to grow up and offer society their talents.

 Q. Where does the foundation work?

-A. We don’t limit the places where we reach out to children.
+A. In developing countries.
 To see a list of who we help, click here.

 Q. Why would an American foundation focus on helping children in foreign lands, rather than American children?

 A. There is already an elaborate system of public and private programs in the US to care for health needs of children here.
 No American child is beyond the reach of a hospital.
 No American child is denied health care, or can’t obtain drugs.
 American children do suffer, but usually because their parents do not take advantage of existing services.
 The children we are reaching have no access.